boyahou/boyahou.github.io/_pages/about.md

 Jan 2026: Happy New Year!
 Wishing everyone a healthy and fulfilling 2026.
 Our manuscript, "Spatially-Coupled Network RNA Velocities: A Control-Theoretic Perspective", is now available on [arXiv](https://arxiv.org/abs/2601.01018).

-## Research Interests:
+## Research:

+✨ One-liner:
-My research seeks to redefine modeling for autonomy by unifying modern machine learning with the rigor of systems and control theory, with application to power systems and biology.
+My research seeks to redefine modeling for intelligent systems by unifying modern machine learning with the rigor of systems and control theory.

+What I do:
-Drawing on tools from statistical learning theory, applied probability, operator theory, systems and control theory, and optimization, I develop theoretical frameworks and computational methods for data-driven representation and control of dynamical systems that learn from data and adapt to uncertain environments while remaining grounded in rigorous principles.
+Drawing on tools from statistical learning theory, applied probability, operator theory, systems and control theory, and optimization, I develop theoretical frameworks and computational methods for data-driven representation and control of dynamical systems.

+Why it matters:
+These methods help systems learn from data and adapt to uncertain environments while remaining grounded in rigorous principles, with applications in power systems and biology.

 ## Monograph